• Skip to primary navigation

 • Wash the bell pepper.
 Lay it on its side and cut off the stem.
 Now, cut it in half and take the seeds out.
 Now, place the half pepper on its open flat side and make horizontal cuts of ¼-inch (4-5 mm) wide.

-• Cook pasta according to package instructions.
+• Cook pasta in a large pot of boiling salted water according to package instructions.
+Drain when ready.

-Making vegan cajun pasta
+Making creamy Cajun pasta

 1. Take the same frying pan or skillet you used to fry the mushroom and heat to medium.